Government’s IT procurement process is under fire.

 Numerous states have been putting in work over the past several years to revamp and optimize their procurement and IT processes.

-NASCIO’s whitepaper, Designing for Agility: Advancing IT and Procurement Modernization, recently highlighted changes that California and Ohio have made to streamline their state’s processes.
+NASCIO’s and NASPO's whitepaper, Designing for Agility: Advancing IT and Procurement Modernization, recently highlighted changes that California and Ohio have made to streamline their state’s processes.

 - California.
 To avoid a large IT project that would have been outdated by the time it was delivered, California shifted to an agile—or modular—procurement process.
 The state broke its existing large IT project into several smaller pieces, each of which was bid on separately, so that it could solicit and select vendors faster.
 All parties involved are focused on quickly getting caseworkers the tools they need, and therefore collaboration between IT, procurement, agencies, and users has improved.
 (Read more from 18F about California’s IT leadership and innovation).